hipay/hipay-docs/hipay-enterprise-sdk-android/03-Generating-a-signature.md

 - Initialize a hosted payment page,
 - Get transaction details.

-The signature parameter is necessary for security purposes and must be generated on your server beforehand for each order to be paid on the HiPay Fullservice SDK for Android.
+The signature parameter is necessary for security purposes and must be generated on your server beforehand for each order to be paid on the HiPay Enterprise SDK for Android.
 You can get more details about these methods in the ["Advanced usage"](#usage-making-payments-core-wrapper-advanced-integration) section.

 ## Signature calculation